 Browse the arts and crafts shops in charming Mahone Bay.
 Photo © Andrew Hempstead.

-Drive south through Peggy’s Cove (take the obligatory lighthouse photo) and Mahone Bay (browse the arts and crafts shops, eat lunch at Rebecca’s Restaurant) to Lunenburg.
+From Halifax, drive south through Peggy’s Cove (take the obligatory lighthouse photo) and Mahone Bay (browse the arts and crafts shops, eat lunch at Rebecca’s Restaurant) to Lunenburg.
 There’s plenty to see en route, but arrive in time for an afternoon walk through the UNESCO-protected core of downtown, which is filled with colorful buildings.
-For the views alone, the Salt Shaker Deli & Inn is my favorite Lunenburg lodging.
+For the views alone, the Salt Shaker Deli and Inn is my favorite Lunenburg lodging.

-Drive across to Annapolis Royal to explore the historic town and visit Fort Anne.
-Stop in Digby for a meal of plump Digby scallops and board the afternoon ferry for New Brunswick and an overnight at one of the lodgings within walking distance of Fundy National Park.
+From Lunenburg, drive across to Annapolis Royal to explore the historic town and visit Fort Anne.
+Stop in Digby for a meal of plump Digby scallops and board the afternoon ferry for Saint John, New Brunswick.
+Plan on an overnight at one of the lodgings in nearby Fundy National Park.

 New Brunswick